aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 global one we can see either: `g` is neither fast nor deref.
-(CPython's compiler will generate different instructions for variables known to be global -- instructions like `LOAD_GLOBAL`---but our compiler won't.
+(CPython's compiler will generate different instructions for variables known to be global -- instructions like `LOAD_GLOBAL`---but we won't.
 This should be an easy improvement to make.)

 Unlike a function scope, a class scope doesn't get fast or deref variables---only its function-type subscopes do, such as its method definitions.
-Tailbiter forbids nested classes, to avoid some of Python's dark corners.
-Likewise for `del` statements and explicit `nonlocal` and `global` declarations.
+Tailbiter forbids nested classes, to avoid some of Python's dark corners; likewise `del` statements and explicit `nonlocal` and `global` declarations.

 Analyzing the scopes in a module takes two passes: